RedBedHed/Multi-Pivot-Introsort/README.md

               </u>
              </p>
              <p>
-          Elements equal to the pivot and elements that respect the partition will be ignored.
+          Elements equal to the pivot(s) and elements that respect the partition will be ignored.
              </p>
             </li>